23 May 2019

 For example, they may need to reconsider their investment strategies, or alter their products or pricing.
 With capital requirements likely to change, the use reinsurance may need to increase or decrease.

-Next week, in Part II of this article, Insurance Asset Risk will look at how Hong Kong’s insurers are getting ready for RBC implementation.
+In Part II of this article, Insurance Asset Risk looks at how Hong Kong’s insurers are getting ready for RBC implementation, available here.